 Nigeria advances to round of 16 at Women’s World Cup with 0-0 draw against Ireland

-Brisbane, Australia (AP) — Pre-tournament underdog Nigeria used a scoreless draw against Ireland on Monday to advance to the round of 16 of the Women’s World Cup.
-The Super Falcons finished second in Group B behind tournament co-host Australia.
+BRISBANE, Australia (AP) — Nigeria used a scoreless draw against Ireland on Monday to advance to the round of 16 of the Women’s World Cup.
+The pre-tournament underdogs finished second in Group B behind co-host Australia.

 After a relatively quiet first half, the Nigerians picked up the intensity in hopes of scoring the goal that would move the them to the top of the group.
 A diving save from Ireland’s Courtney Brosnan in the 52nd minute kept her clean sheet intact and secured Ireland’s first point in its debut appearance at the tournament.